 Strategy #5: Reciprocity

 Cialdini also found that when someone does something for us, we feel compelled to return the favor.
+In one study, waiters who gave diners a small candy with the check saw tips increase by 21%—simply by giving first.

 How to use it: In your cover letter, offer something valuable—a specific idea for improving their product, an insight about their market, or a solution to a problem they're facing.